 When they arrived I tested them against the original PCB.
 Everything checked out, the boards all looked correct with no defects.
 I did have to round over the card edge connector though, I expected that.
 I didn’t want the sharp edge there going into the C64.
 It was easy take the edge down with some sandpaper on a sanding block with a few passes across it.

 I am working on modifying a 3d printed shell design for my remaining boards, as those are the only ones I had.
 I had purchased them specifically for use with these four Original ROMs.
-I do have an Ender 3 Pro and can print them now, which back when I purchased those.
-There are a number of designs on Thingiverse, and if the Customizable design worked, I could generate exactly what I wanted with it.
-I haven’t had any luck with getting the Customizer working on that..
-So I picked up a few other designs and started tweaking them with Tinkercad.
+I do have an Ender 3 Pro and can print them myself now.
+There are a number of designs on Thingiverse and other sites.
+So I picked up a few designs and started tweaking them with Tinkercad.
 The primary design I started with is a Stumpy type, it perfectly fits that old factory PCB, but that is the tallest it will accept.
 That is fine with me.
 It looks cute and takes up a bit less space, is quicker to print and takes less material.
-The problem with it is that the screw hole is not placed properly, and the diameter of the standoff is incorrect, is also lacks support to keep the cartridge from rocking back and forth along it.
-I have been working to get the screw hole placement correct, as well as fit the other issues with the standoff there.
-I took the screw part of another cartridge design and replaced it, then printed it.
+The problem with it is that the screw hole is was not placed properly, and the diameter of the standoff is incorrect, is also lacks support to keep the cartridge from rocking back and forth along it.
+I worked on it to get the screw hole placement correct, as well as fix the other issues with the standoff.
 I had placement corrected, and the length of the pins was great, the problem being the shaft was too large.. why..
 So back to working on it.
 I did get it downsized properly now.
 It will use a M3 screw, so I reworked the face to accept a threaded brass insert.
-I have it all ready to do another test print, and I hope this third version works out.
+If I used the brass insert I can use M2.5 screws as well.
+The revised case now prints well and fits the cartridge PCBs nice and securely in the proper location.

-The short shell is going to be for the remaining boards and probably a few other modern cartridges.
+The short shell is going to be for the remaining boards and possibly a few other modern cartridges.
 The original cartridge board fits it perfectly and is the longest that will fit in it.
 The Versa64 board a bit shorter so they fit well.
-I was thinking of making an even shorter version, but then it may get to be difficult to remove.
+I was thinking of making an even shorter version, but then it may get to be difficult to remove from the computer.
 I am thinking of maybe making a post about the shell if I do something interesting with it.
 It does not have the removable nameplate, which it really can’t as the screw mount is on the back of it.
+The cool thing about the removable faceplate on the shells I ordered is that a custom plate can be made to put in them.
+I had also purchased a shell for my Dual C64 Diag/Dead Test Cartridge which as a customized nameplate and opening to make the switch accessible.

 You can see they aren’t any high value Cartridges.
-Still, they are complete and easy to use again.
-My projects are often about learning to do something new or get better at some things I have done in the past.
+My projects are often about learning to do something new, or get better at some things I have done in the past.
 I like the bonus of getting something useful in the end.
-I may not use these that often, but I am glad that it will be easy to do so now.
+I may not use these games often, but I am glad that it will be easy to do so now.
 You can see how close the PCB is to the cartridge’s shell.
-Radar Rat Race is actually the old pcb, and even it is sticking out a bit.
+Radar Rat Race is actually the original pcb, and even it is sticking out a bit.
+If I cared, I could sand down the new PCBs a bit shorter to be a more proper fit, but I don’t care that much.
+The new modified shells I have been working on are modified to fit better as they are.

 This is just another quick easy project that I did.
-It is so much easier to put together and finish it with a proper PCB.
+It is so much easier to put together a project with a proper PCB.
 I had toyed with the idea of designing and etching the boards myself.
 The ones I make were a very delicate and complicated project.
 I really don’t want to do any more of them anytime soon.
 Being a double sided board makes that much more particular in alignment.
-Cutting the boards correctly, drilling, etching… It is a lot of work, the lack of solder mask and through holes make it far more complex to assemble.
-I also design the boards with more space between traces, as well as going with as few through holes as possible when etching my own.
+Cutting the boards correctly, drilling, etching… It is a lot of work, the lack of solder mask and through holes make it far more complex to assemble (not to mention not having the cartridge edge connector plated properly).
+I also design the boards with more space between traces when etching the boards myself to allow for the difficulty of keeping them intact and getting them to separate properly during the etching process , as well as going with as few through holes as possible.

 I certainly expect to look into getting PCBs manufactured for future projects where required.
 The tough thing is for one off projects they are rather wasteful.
 I don’t want to buy 5 of them and only ever use one.
 Prototypes often end up with some mistakes, so I might order 5 and not be able to use any, or use one of them and have to rework on the board making it a bit of a mess.